 By now, we all know that employee and worker safety is of the utmost importance.
 A lot of articles and discussions within the construction field focus on the responsibility of the employer, but in a quite logical sense, it is a shared responsibility between the two.
 In order for a company to have a tip-top

-Health & safety management system, the employee has to be aware of the safety rules and regulations for every job, tool or even situation in the work place.
+Health & safety management system, the employee has to be aware of the safety rules and regulations for every job, tool, or even situation in the workplace.

 A definite way to communicate these safety rules and regulations is through regular safety meetings or toolbox talks.
 A meeting like this is the opportune time to introduce new safety policies and to remind workers of those that might have been neglected.
 You could also make use of such a meeting to update workers on the state and federal OSHA standards.

-Even though toolbox talks are extremely important it is easy too loose the interest of your workers which could result in serious repercussions.
+Even though toolbox talks are extremely important it is easy to lose the interest of your workers which could result in serious repercussions.

+- Toolbox talks should be as short as possible.
 Keep your talk around 5-10 minutes per topic to not lose the focus of the workforce.

-Focus on having discussion on safety with regard to current projects.
+- Keep your meetings relevant.
+Focus on having discussions on safety with regard to current projects.

-Also allow workers to practice (to whom and if necessary) in the case of receiving new tools or equipment.
+- Prepare for time to answer questions or do demonstrations.
+Also, allow workers to practice (to whom and if necessary) in the case of receiving new tools or equipment.

 - Remember to also include rules or changes to sites and working areas.

-- Always remind your workers to inspect tools, equipment and PPE.
+- Always remind your workers to inspect tools, equipment, and PPE.

-Also encourage them to report faults and breakage as soon as possible.
+Also, encourage them to report faults and breakage as soon as possible.